On this page10 sections

 version: '1.0.0',

-retentionDays: 30, // default: 30 — sweep window for tool_memories (operations feature)
+toolMemoriesRetentionDays: 30, // default: 30 — sweep window for tool_memories

 backgroundCleanupIntervalMs is opt-in because short-lived processes (test runs, single-shot scripts) don’t need it; the boot-time sweep already evicts expired rows on startup.
 Set it for long-running servers where on-access eviction alone may leave orphaned rows behind.